 Things should probably be finished by the end of the week, and then I just need to take care of post-production matters.
 So it’s possible the thing will see release sometime in the first week of February.

-album-related stuff keeps moving along. turns out there are two songs i still need to record, not one. one song needs to be remixed with the vocals a bit lower. another few songs need to be mixed. then i need to find out if the sequence i have in mind flows well enough. then it’s insert-printing, cd-making time, and it goes out into the world for whoever wants to hear it. things should probably be finished by the end of the week, and then i just need to take care of post-production matters. so it’s quite possible that the thing will see release sometime in the first week of february. that’s not as soon as i wanted to get it out there, but it’s probably going to be a better album for being given a bit more time to find its own identity. it could have been many things that would have been different from what it’s turned into. it could have easily been an insanely-crammed cd on par with CHICKEN ANGEL WOMAN, in terms of the number of tracks and the runtime; i ended up having to shave things down from about forty new songs, which could have led to a double-cd if i hadn’t been more judiciously juicy. but it ain’t quite time for things to get that epic yet. it could have been a much stranger, more difficult album, but i gradually realized that it was better to just let the music go where it wanted to go, instead of going out of my way to be obscure.
+That’s not as soon as I wanted to get it out there, but it’s probably going to be a better album for being given a bit more time to find its own identity.
+It could have been many things, and they all would have been different from what it’s turned into.
+It could have easily been an insanely-crammed CD on par with CHICKEN ANGEL WOMAN, in terms of the number of tracks and the runtime.
+I ended up having to shave things down from about forty new songs, which could have led to a double CD if I hadn’t been more judiciously juicy.
+But it ain’t quite time for things to get that epic yet.
+It could have been a much stranger, more difficult album, but I came to understand it was better to let the music go where it wanted to go instead of going out of my way to make it difficult.

-there’s also no proper cover art to speak of, aside from the album title. that might come off like some kind of anti-album-art statement, but really it’s just what feels right in this instance. and i’m too lazy to try and figure out what in the village of intercourse i’m supposed to do for album art that would seem appropriate for the album title. maybe every six years or so i need to put out an album without proper cover art.
+There’s also no proper cover art to speak of aside from the album title.
+That might come off looking like some kind of anti-album-art statement, but really it’s just what feels right in this instance.
+I’m too lazy to try and figure out what in the village of Intercourse I’m supposed to do for album art that would feel appropriate for the album title.
+Maybe every six years or so I need to put out an album without proper cover art.